Singing on Dyarubbin Shores

 Singing on Dyarubbin Shores is a two-day singing workshop designed to bring Darug language songs to the Hawkesbury region and is open to everyone ages 8 and above.
 Participants will be invited to learn songs in both Darug language and English and to sing them together in harmony.
 “Dyarubbin” is the local Darug word for the Hawkesbury River.

 This workshop represents a unique opportunity to celebrate Darug language and culture on Darug country.
 One of the singing facilitators is Aunty Jacinta Tobin, a Darug elder from the Hawkesbury region.
-She recently composed a Darug language song for the Sydney Festival where it has been sung by massed choirs on Australia Day in 2017 and 2018.
+She composed a Darug language song for the Sydney Festival where it has been sung by massed choirs at Australia Day events.

 Our wonderful event organiser is Stacy-Jane Etal, a local Darug woman who is well known for her contributions to the Hawkesbury community.
 Stacy-Jane has written songs in Darug language which will also be sung at the event.
 As well as this, she and Aunty Jacinta will translate some English lyric songs into Darug language for the whole group to sing.